-Before I started using eBay over 10 years ago, I read many reference books on how to use it well and to understand the little tricks, and one of those tricks was searching for misspelt listing titles.
+Before I started using eBay many years ago, I read many reference books on how to use it well and to understand the little tricks, and one of those tricks was searching for misspelt listing titles.
 You would be amazed at how many misspellings there are in common words and brand names.
 As a test, search on eBay right now for 'geneology' and see if you find something.

 For bargain hunters, the aim is to search for misspelt items in the hope that other buyers do not find them via their regular searches and email alerts, and you might get yourself a real bargain if no-one else bids.

 For collectors and genealogists, the aim is to find any misspelt items so that you have a chance of buying them before the listings end.
-It would be disappointing to miss out on buying an old family bible or other family memoribilia because the seller had incorrectly spelt a keyword in the title.
+It would be disappointing to miss out on buying an old family bible or other family memorabilia simply because the seller had incorrectly spelt a keyword in the title.